This set of Basic Analog Communications Questions and Answers focuses on “Practical Aspects of Sampling”.

 c) to increase its bandwidth

-Explanation: When the length of the antenna is shorter than a quarter wavelength ( ʎ⁄4), top loading is used to increase its effective height.
+Explanation: Length of an and it’s height are significant parameters for the functioning of the antenna.
+When length of the antenna is shorter than a quarter wavelength (ʎ⁄4), top loading is used to increase its effective height.

 Sanfoundry Global Education & Learning Series – Analog Communications.